Transforming Communities

 Bio

-Since Chameleon formed in 2016, we have been awarded the June Emerson Launchpad Prize (2017), won the Brodsky Prize (2018), the Trevor Wye Woodwind Prize (2017) and were highly commended and won the audience vote for the Chris Rowland Chamber Music Competition (2018).
-Chameleon often get told: “you look like you’re having fun on stage” – and it’s true!
+Since their creation at the Royal Northern College of Music in 2016, Chameleon have been awarded the June Emerson Launchpad Prize (2017), have won the Trevor Wye Woodwind Prize (2017) and the Brodsky Prize (2018), and were highly commended and won the audience vote for the Christopher Rowland Chamber Music Competition (2018) at the RNCM.

 Multi-instrumental Woodwind Quartet